Leaflet: information for the user

 Warnings and precautions

-Consult your doctor or pharmacist before starting this medication if: you have mild or moderate kidney problems, have been diagnosed with sarcoidosis (inflammation that can affect multiple organs in the body), suffer from constipation or hemorrhoids, or experience symptoms of stomach or intestinal diseases, appendicitis, or edema.
+Consult your doctor or pharmacist before starting to take this medication if: you have mild or moderate kidney problems, you have been diagnosed with sarcoidosis (inflammation that can affect multiple organs in the body), if you suffer from constipation or hemorrhoids, or if you suffer from symptoms of stomach or intestine diseases, appendicitis, or edema.

-If you are taking or have to take other medications, separate your intake by 1 to 2 hours (see “Other medications and Gaviscon”).
+If you are taking or are going to take other medications, you should separate their intake by 1 to 2 hours (see "Other medications and Gaviscon").

-Avoid prolonged use as it may cause kidney stones, as well as high doses over a long period of time, which may also cause elevated blood calcium or urine levels, kidney failure, or worsen it if you already have it.
+Avoid prolonged use as it can cause kidney stones, as well as high doses over a long period, which can also cause high blood calcium levels or urine, kidney failure, or worsen it if you already have it.

-If symptoms persist after 7 days of treatment, consultwith your doctor.
+If symptoms persist after 7 days of treatment, consult your doctor.

 Children and adolescents